gradle/gradle/design-docs/improved-console.md

 * User extensibility

 ### User Goals for Console
-In priority order, the user wants to answer the following questions:
+The user wants to answer the following questions:

 * When will my build finish?
     * Soon (should I keep watching it) or later ("I'll check back")